nicovece/cf-python_for_web/pfwd-learning_journal.md

 **Mobile Development**: Python isn't commonly used for creating mobile apps.
 Most mobile apps are built with languages like Swift (iOS), Kotlin/Java (Android), or JavaScript/TypeScript (Universal via React Native).

-**Web Frontend**: Frontend has been my main area of expertise till now**,** but while Python is great for backend web development, it is not usable for frontend as JavaScript is the only language a web browser can natively work with.
+**Web Frontend**: Frontend has been my main area of expertise till now, but while Python is great for backend web development, it is not usable for frontend as JavaScript is the only language a web browser can natively work with.

 **Memory Usage**: Python tends to use more memory than some other languages, which could matter for very large applications.